JoMak/safeJs/README.md

           param1: Array
         }, function(param1...
         ```
-3. **An array of 1 and/or 2**: This will ensure that the parameter value matches at least one of the given types
+3. **An array of styles 1 and/or 2**: This will ensure that the parameter value matches at least one of the given types
   * e.g.

         ```javascript